Search Integration

 Customizing the search widget

-The search widget included with Staatic Search has been designed to integrate well with most sites and themes.
-By default it automatically adjusts its dimensions to the size of the search query field.
+The search widget included with Staatic Search has been designed to integrate with most sites and themes.
+It positions autocomplete results relative to the search query field and appends the result list to the page body.

 There may be good reasons to change the appearance of the widget or the result list to improve integration within your site.